vistalab-technion/cs236781/_posts/2021-05-19-grading-policy.md

 - Appeals about the grades should be sent directly to the HW checkers, not TAs.
 We will publish the info of the relevant HW checker for each assignment.
 - Technical questions must be posted on Piazza only.
+- A bonus of 1, 2, or 3 points will be given to the three students with the highest number of instructor-endorsed answers on Piazza.

 Good luck,